umbralcalc/umbralcalc.github.io/_posts/what_makes_an_action_good.md

 ---
 title: "What makes an action good?"
 # tag: "How can I trust the actions I take in simulations?"
 series-blurb: "A collection of posts on how we decide whether an action chosen with a simulation can be trusted.
-Written especially for programmers and non-technical readers wanting to learn about how to take better actions under uncertainty.
+Written especially for programmers and non-technical readers wanting to learn about how to take better actions under uncertainty, while trusting the tools they use to help take them.
 No maths; just diagrams and straightforward descriptions all the way through."
 order: 1
 ---